hylee1rt/nba_final/index.md

 Our dataset has 32 columns, and 660 rows.
 Due to having a high number of features, it is important that we focus in and pinpoint the specific features we are trying to examine in relationship to when a player is picked.
 It is important that we do not get lost in potentially redundant data or irrelevant data within our dataset.
-The correlation matrix we have currently only contains 14 out of the 32 features, so our next steps would be to hone in on the variables that we want to further examine (whether that be by adding more features or take away features from the correlation matrix).

 <img width="1800" alt="data" src="https://user-images.githubusercontent.com/66886936/116904257-77d50900-ac0b-11eb-98a3-820409fd772d.png">